Recursive references

 Use with map

-isn’t particularly useful, it only serves as a demostration.
+V isn’t particularly useful, it only serves as a demonstration.
 In practice, we’re more likely to place the variant in some container, e.g.:

-The above approach requires two dynamic-allocated indirections, one of which (the unique_ptr
+The above approach requires two dynamic-allocated indirections, one of which (the unique_ptr) is redundant.

 We could go the other way around, by declaring the value type first: